-Automake will generate rules to rebuild these headers.
+Automake will generate rules to rebuild these headers from the corresponding templates (usually, the template for a foo.h header being foo.h.in).
 Older versions of Automake required the use of AM_CONFIG_HEADER (see Section 6.4 [Macros], page 44); this is no longer the case.